Persian Rice Cookies / Nane Berenji

 - 20g (2 tbsp) black poppy seeds

-- Pre-heat the oven to 300°F & cover the baking tray with parchment paper & set saide
+- Pre-heat the oven to 300°F & cover the baking tray with parchment paper & set aside

-- In a food processor mix the egg yolk, sugar, and softened butter together until smooth, add rose water, cardamom powder, and rice flour & mix until you have a soft dough, if needed add more flour
+- In a food processor mix the egg yolk, sugar, and softened butter together until smooth, add rose water, cardamom powder, and rice flour & mix until you have a soft dough

 - Remove from the oven and let cool completely before moving them, keep them in an air tight container & place in the fridge.